tsantos84/fast-object-normalizer/README.md

 **_it is possible_** to have some different behaviors compared to `AbstractObjectNormalizer`.
 Please, open an issue if you find some divergent behavior.

-The bellow table list all the features currently supported by built-in normalizer and `Fast Object Normalizer`.
+The table below list all the features currently supported by built-in normalizer and `Fast Object Normalizer`.

 | **Feature**                                      | **Builtin Normalizer** | **Fast Object Normalizer** |
 |--------------------------------------------------|:----------------------:|:--------------------------:|